broadinstitute/terra-helm/charts/dsp-argocd/README.md

     gcloud container clusters get-credentials dsp-tools --project=dsp-tools-k8s

+Update dependencies (this should be re-run any time you update the chart):

+    helm dependency build local-charts/dsp-argocd-notifications
+    helm dependency build

 Compare local copy of the chart to the deployed version of the chart:

     helm diff upgrade ap-argocd . --namespace=ap-argocd